OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 #### Sample Of Safe Table Name Validation

-WARNING: Using user parameter values to target table or coumn names is a symptom of poor design and a full rewrite should be considered if time allows.
+WARNING: Using user parameter values to target table or column names is a symptom of poor design and a full rewrite should be considered if time allows.
 If that is not possible, developers should map the parameter values to the legal/expected table or column names to make sure unvalidated user input doesn't end up in the query.

 In the example below, since `tableName` is identified as one of the legal and expected values for a table name in this query, it can be directly appended to the SQL query.
 Keep in mind that generic table validation functions can lead to data loss if table names are used in queries where they are not expected.